-• Assessment Results 2019-2020: General Education, Career, and Technical Student Learning Outcomes are assessed using the subject specific charts that are provided by the various departments.
-Student learning outcomes have been developed from each area and can be found in the 2019-20 Institutional Planning and Effectiveness Fall Document and the end of year Strategic Planning documents.
+Use of Assessment Results: Plans are being made to develop Student Learning Outcomes for new programs including: Massage Therapy, Coding Technology, Court Reporting, Aviation Maintenance, and Commercial and Residential Construction.
+Student Learning Outcomes are statements that specify what students will know, be able to do, or be able to demonstrate when they have completed or participated in a program/activity/course/project.
+General Education, Career and Technical Student Learning Outcomes are assessed using the subject-specific charts that are provided by the various departments.
+Student learning outcomes have been developed from each area and can be found in the 2020-2021 Institutional Planning and Effectiveness Fall Document and the end-of-year Strategic Planning documents.